 Based on the recommendations of the German Corporate Governance Code, the Supervisory Board should also pay attention to diversity in the composition of the Executive Board and in particular aim for an appropriate consideration of women.
+Based on this, the Supervisory Board is to set out targets for the proportion of women on the Executive Board.

 The Supervisory Board at MLP AG aims at increasing its efforts in respecting diversity and, in particular, ensuring appropriate consideration of women in future appointments of Executive Board members.
 The Supervisory Board gives specific consideration to applications from suitable women in its selection procedures.
 It continued to address this topic in the financial year 2014 and will implement further measures so that appropriate consideration is also given to women on the company's Executive Board, following on from the Group-wide overall concept passed by the Executive Board for implementation of the recommendation in the Code pursuant to Section 4.1.5 (taking into account diversity when filling managerial positions), considering the company's specific situation.
 Irrespective of this, the Supervisory Board at MLP AG intends to continue basing its selection decisions primarily on personal and professional qualifications.
+For this reason, the Supervisory Board has set a target of 0% for the proportion of women on the Executive Board - which currently only has three members anyway.

 The Supervisory Board is of the opinion that the implementation progress made to date is not yet sufficient to fulfil the requirements of Section 5.1.2 Sentence 2 of the Code in full.
-As was also the case in the financial year 2014, MLP has taken the prudent approach of declaring not to follow this recommendation in the financial year 2015.
+As was also the case in the financial year 2015, MLP declares not to follow this recommendation in the financial year 2016.

-Section 5.1.2 Sentence 7 (age limit for members of the Executive Board)
+Section 5.1.2 Sentence 8 (age limit for members of the Executive Board)